-Pre-order Where The Line Breaks from the following links, wherever you are in the world, or why not make a visit to your favourite independent bookstore and ask them to order it in for you.
+Order your copy of Where The Line Breaks from the following links, wherever you are in the world, or why not make a visit to your favourite independent bookstore and ask them to order it in for you.
 It’s also available from all the usual big online retailers.

 “An ambitious and original novel – a literary puzzle, an engrossing war story and a captivating tale of love and obsession.”Ryan O’Neill, author of Their Brilliant Careers and The Drover’s Wives: 101 Re-Tellings of a Classic Short Story

 Where The Line Breaks was published in April 2021 by Fremantle Press in Australia and New Zealand, and is available from July in the rest of the world.
 My debut novel, Where The Line Breaks was one of three novels shortlisted for the $20,000 Fogarty Literary Award 2019 and was longlisted (as ‘Behind the Lines‘) for the Kill Your Darlings Unpublished Manuscript Award 2018.

 In 2018 the novel was long-listed for the Kill Your Darlings Unpublished Manuscript Award.
 After almost a year of editing and rewriting, the manuscript was shortlisted for the inaugural Fogarty Literary Award.
 Incredibly, all three shortlisted novels were offered publication by Fremantle Press at the award ceremony.
 I’m super excited to be published by an independent publisher I have looked up to all my life and grew up reading.

 Where The Line Breaks – Michael Burrows